 VS2 Clarity Diamonds are "Very Slightly Included" to the 2nd degree.
-In other words, the inclusions within VS-2 clarity diamonds are very slight.
-Under those circumstances, it should take some effort to see them under 10x magnification.
+The inclusions within VS-2 clarity diamonds look very slight under 10x magnification.

 As such, an AGS or GIA-graded VS2 clarity diamond should face-up eye-clean.
 Although that may be true, people tend to be thrown off by how easy it is to see inclusions in the clarity photograph.

-Conversely, 10x is the industry standard for clarity grading, but this photo shows the diamond at 35X magnification.
+10x magnification is the industry standard for clarity grading, but this photo shows the diamond at 35X.
 Under those circumstances, it will be easier for you to identify the clarity characteristics.

 If you look closely, you'll see that we're holding the actual diamond up in front of the monitor to provide perspective.
 In this case, this 1-carat Brian Gavin Signature round diamond has an average diameter of 6.5 mm.